Skippy Park Recreation Precinct

-Council developed a concept plan for Skippy Park in partnership with local communities, which formed part of the Hinterland Recreation Study.
+Council developed a concept plan for Skippy Park in discussion with local people, this formed part of the Hinterland Recreation Study.
 This study was endorsed by the former Caloundra City Council in 2005.

-After completing community consultation in April and May 2010, council finalised the Skippy Park Natural Play Space Concept Design [PDF 2.5MB].
+After completing discussions with local people in April and May 2010, council finished the Skippy Park Natural Play Space Concept Design [PDF 2.5MB].

-Other low key sporting activities which remain on the current plan include little athletics and dog obedience training.
-Council has no intention for any equestrian activities at Skippy Park.
+Other low-key sporting activities, which remain on the current plan, include little athletics and dog obedience training.
+Council has no intention for any horse riding activities at Skippy Park.

 The Queensland State Government's Sport and Recreation Infrastructure Program has partly funded the sports field lighting.

-The Skippy Park Natural Play Space has been part funded by the Federal Government's Regional and Local Communities Infrastructure Program.
+The Skippy Park Natural Play Space has been partly funded by the Federal Government's Regional and Local Communities Infrastructure Program.

 For more information please contact the project officer on (07) 5420 8779.